Nepean Museum

 The Nepean Museum is a museum in Ottawa, Ontario, Canada.
 It is a community-focused museum that preserves, makes accessible and communicates the former municipality of Nepean's history.
 Artifacts related to Nepean, from its beginnings to the 20th century, are restored and displayed in the museum galleries and grounds.
 The museum has an open concept exhibit area of approximately 2000sq ft.
 The museum collects, preserves, researches, exhibits and interprets the works of man and nature in Nepean.
 Its address is 16 Rowley Avenue, Ottawa, Ontario, Canada.

 Although daily admission to the museum is free, special event and program fees may apply.
 The museum is open Monday to Friday, 10 a.m. to 5 p.m., and Saturdays and Sundays from 1 p.m. to 4 p.m.
 Closed November 11, December 25 and 26, and January 1.

 History

 The West Carleton Museum was established in 1973.
 In 1976, the West Carleton Museum was renamed the “Nepean Museum”.
 The Nepean Museum was incorporated as a non-profit organization in 1983.
 It operated out of the Graham Park Cultural Activities Center from 1973-1985.
 In 1985, the Museum relocated to the Davidson family farmhouse on Baseline Road.

-The Nepean Parks & Recreation Department began leasing the old library facility at 16 Rowley Avenur to the Nepean Museum in 1989.
-The Nepean Museum opened its doors at 16 Rowley Avenue in 1989 with renovation completed in 1990.
-Today, the Museum’s current location at 16 Rowley Avenue.
+The Nepean Parks & Recreation Department leased the old library facility at 16 Rowley Avenue to the Nepean Museum in 1989.
+The Nepean Museum opened its doors at that address in 1989 and a renovation was completed in 1990.
+As of the mid-2020s the museum remained at that location.